TargetWoman - Portal for Women

 • Smoked, salted, cured and canned meat, fish and poultry contain too much of salt.
 Avoid them and choose unsalted fresh or frozen meat, poultry and fish for cooking.

-• Avoid trans-fat, avoid or minimize use of partially hydrogenated vegetable oils, peanut butters and margarines.
+• Avoid trans-fat, avoid or minimize use of partially hydrogenated vegetable oils, peanut butters and margarine.
 Use products containing monounsaturated fat like olive oil.

 • Fats from animal sources like meat, milk, cheese and butter contain excess fat hence avoid them.
 Palm and coconut oils also contain excessive fat.